thainamhoang/adasite/index.md

 ### Degree

-What if we don’t have such clear clusters, but we rather have a big chunk of quite similar movies and then some outliers as seen from the graph below?
+What if we don’t have such clear clusters, but rather have a big chunk of quite similar movies and then some outliers as seen from the graph below?
 We don’t really have nodes that act as bridges between clusters and sit at the intersections.
 In that case, let’s redefine the Medici effect in the movie industry a bit and say